 CD ROM stands for compact disc read only memory.
 Some also refer to it as read only media.
 This format of CD was introduced in 1985, three years after the introduction of the audio CD.

 The standard specifications for this type of disc are laid out in the Yellow Book, and these specifications must be followed for a disc to be considered a CD-ROM.
-There are additional and more specific standards associated with cd-roms such as ISO 9660 that define directory and file structures so that there is standardization and compatibility.
+There are additional and more specific standards associated with CD-ROMs such as, ISO 9660:1988 - Information processing - Volume and file structure of CD-ROM for information interchange, that define directory and file structures so that there is standardization and compatibility.
 This results in CD-ROM discs be able to function as expected in any CD ROM drive.